-According to Rainbow Kids, two American adoption agencies Bethany Christian Services and Spence Chapin have announced pilot international adoption programs in South Africa.
-Both agencies have experience with special needs adoptions.
-I don’t have specific information about waiting children, but one can only assume that there may be South African orphans with HIV in need of adoptive families.
+Three American adoption agencies Bethany Christian Services, La Vida International and Spence Chapin have announced pilot international adoption programs in South Africa.
+These agencies have experience with special needs adoptions.
+La Vida has indicated that they are working with LGBT individuals, couples and families to adopt orphans with HIV from South Africa.

 Lutheran Social Service of MN has a pilot adoption program for Burundi.
 The agency has indicated that HIV+ children are in need of families.
 Married couples must be married 5 years.
 Single females age 30-55 can adopt.
 There is no restriction to the number of children in the home.
 Parents must not have any major medical conditions or criminal background.
 Total travel is 3-4 weeks.